 The annual application deadline for both degrees is February 1 for fall matriculation.

-Individuals interested in applying to the SARS graduate program are strongly encouraged to inform the Graduate Advisor for Anatomical Sciences (contact info below) or another CAS faculty member of their intent prior to submitting an application.
+Individuals interested in applying to the SARS graduate program are strongly encouraged to inform the Graduate Advisor for Anatomical Sciences (contact info below) or a prospective CAS faculty mentor of their intent prior to submitting an application.

 As of Fall 2016, the financial support offered to Ph.D. students is $32,962 ($26,185 after tuition and fees) annually for up to 5 years.
 Acceptance into the SARS graduate program does not guarantee nor imply financial support.
 Offers of financial support are specifically stated either in the offer of admission or in separate correspondence.